-A motion was made by Councilmember Gutierrez and seconded by Deputy Mayor Schmit to forward Resolution No. 2016-1023 to the action agenda of the November 21, 2023 Council meeting for further consideration.
+A motion was made by Deputy Mayor Schmit and seconded by Councilmember Gutierrez to adopt Ordinance No. 2016-1023 as presented.
 Passed.

-Mayor Onisko recessed from the regular meeting and opened a Public Hearing.
+Mayor Onisko recessed from the regular meeting to open a Public Hearing.

-3. Public Hearing Ordinance No. 2013-0923 2024 Preliminary Budget - Presented by Finance Director Mike Githens
+3. Public Hearing Ordinance No. 2013-0923 2024 Budget - Presented by Finance Director Mike Githens

-Finance Director Githens presented information regarding the 2024 preliminary budget.
-No discussion.
+Finance Director Githens presented information regarding the 2024 budget.
+Discussion followed.
 No public testimony.
 City Clerk Nault provided a reading of Ordinance No. 2013-0923.

-A motion was made by Councilmember Gutierrez and seconded by Councilmember Peterson to forward Ordinance No. 2013-0923 to the action agenda of the November 21, 2023 Council meeting for further consideration.
+A motion was made by Councilmember Gutierrez and seconded by Deputy Mayor Schmit to adopt Ordinance No. 2013-0923 as presented.
 Passed.